 5. More than 2,500 children and teens are killed with guns every year in the US.

 6. 62% of gun deaths in the US are suicides.
-More than half of all suicides are gun-related.
+88% of gun deaths in Maine are suicides.

 7. 90% of suicide attempts with a gun are fatal.
 90% of suicide attempts without a gun are NOT fatal.

 8. The risk of homicide is three times higher in homes with firearms.